Abdullah Al-Othaim: Career

 After his father's death, Abdullah and his brothers inherited Riyal 17 million.
 After everyone received his share, they went within different ventures, and Abdullah was the only one to continue with his father's retail business.
 He founded Abdullah Al-Othaim Markets in 1980, and throughout the years he has worked on expanding the business.
 In 2000, Abdullah Al-Othaim Markets became a limited liability company.
 Later, it was split into three companies, Abdullah Al Othaim Markets, which was listed in Tadawul in 2008, Al Othaim Real Estate Investment and Development Company, and Al Othaim Holding Company.

 Today, Al Othaim Holding is one of the Arab world's most successful and diversified business organizations, highly respected in the field of investments and recognized as an elite player in the Persian Gulf region.

 Al-Othaim was the chairman of the General Council for Qassim Chamber of Commerce.
 He was appointed a board member of Saudi Industrial Property Authority.
 In 2015 he was appointed a board member of Saudi Credit and Saving Bank.

 Al-Othaim was listed on the 500 Most Powerful Muslims List in Islamica Magazine.

 Personal life

 He has six brothers; Mohammed (died 1987), Abdulaziz, Ahmed, Suliman, Ali, and Khaled.

+And 3 sisters, Nora, Johara and Minera.